rogue707Dev/django-gdaps/docs/usage.rst

 in the frontend directory.
 This starts a development web server that bundles the frontend app using webpack automatically.
-You then need to start Django using ``./manage.py runserver`` to enable the Django backend.
+You then need to start Django using ``./manage.py runserver`` as usual to enable the Django backend.
 GDAPS manages all the needed background tasks to transparently enable hot-reloading when you change anything in the frontend source code now.